 What is the Internal Rate of Return?

 |Scenario A||Scenario B|

 How does liwwa calculate the IRR for a funding campaign?

-Once we've established the expected cashflow schedule, calculating the IRR is straightforward, and can be done by applying the Internal Rate of Return formula to the cashflow schedule above.
+Once we've established the expected cash flow schedule, calculating the IRR is straightforward, and can be done by applying the Internal Rate of Return formula to the cash flow schedule above.
 Many spreadsheet applications, like Microsoft Excel, offer a function that allows you to calculate the IRR easily.
 You can copy the schedule above to a Microsoft Excel spreadsheet and apply the XIRR formula on the values and dates above.
-You should get a result of 13.66%. liwwa's internal implementation of IRR formula replicates the results produced by Excel's XIRR formula.
+Using this function, you should get an IRR of 22.67%.

 liwwa's internal implementation of the IRR formula replicates the results produced by Excel's XIRR formula.
 Please note that rounding errors, especially when dealing with smaller numbers, can have drastic effects on IRR calculations.
 To account for potential rounding errors, liwwa’s backend system calculates return figures up to as many as 12 decimal places thereby providing highly accurate portfolio numbers – even if the investor only sees numbers rounded to 2 decimal places.

 What happens once the borrower starts making repayments?

 After the borrower starts making payments, the cash flow schedule will start including both the actual payments made and their dates, as well as the scheduled payments to be made in the future.
 If a borrower is late on payments, liwwa adjusts the cash flow schedule accordingly.